Tech show adapts to virus with no-handshake policy

 “I hope there are no more announcements like those” by Ericsson and LG,” Colau told Catalan television channel TV3 on Friday.
 “I am told that all necessary precautions are being taken” so that the event can be held as safely as possible, she said.

-Mats Granryd, director general of the GSMA, told The Associated Press on Wednesday, before Ericsson’s announcement, that he doesn’t “foresee this (as) more than a sort of a blip.”
+Mats Granryd, director-general of the GSMA, told The Associated Press on Wednesday, before Ericsson’s announcement, that he doesn’t “foresee this (as) more than a sort of a blip.”

 Microsoft said its plans to participate remain unchanged — for now.